• Share this on:

 Follow phytosanitary regulations

-As from December 2019, new European regulation came into force for the trade in plants and plant products from non-EU countries.
-This regulation requires strawberries to have a phytosanitary certificate before being brought into the European Union, guaranteeing that they are:
+EU regulation on the trade in plants and plant products from non-EU countries requires strawberries to have phytosanitary certification before they are brought into the European Union.
+This guarantees that they are:

 Tip: